 We contend that under the influence of the entrepreneurship language underlying neo-normative control, the current SI of employees in post-bureaucratic organizations has undergone individualization and personalization and transformed into what we term the “entrepreneur worker” SI.

 We demonstrated that, under the cover of a neo-normative regime, employees seem to be free entrepreneurial individuals and independent thinkers (Husted, 2021) who have the capabilities to independently manage and evaluate their role missions (Bardon et al., 2012; Doolin, 2002) in a way that allows them to “be themselves”.
 This neo-normative movement directed at empowering employees occurs in dynamics that Sturdy et al. (2010) describe as when “the outside is brought in” (p.130) to the organization.
-Previous CMS literature shows that employees’ own interpretations of their work assignments are increasingly drawn from extra-organizational professional and personal values and identities (e.g., professional, gender, or class) rather than from well-articulated corporate values (Jenkins and Delbridge, 2017; Sturdy et al., 2010).
+Previous CMS literature shows that employees’ own interpretations of their work assignments are increasingly drawn from extra-organizational professional and personal values and identities rather than from well-articulated corporate values (Jenkins and Delbridge, 2017; Sturdy et al., 2010).

-Specifically, our analysis demonstrates that while the family member SI expressed the division management expectations for employees to obediently conform to prescribed corporate values and directives directed at their respective work assignments and roles, the ideal “entrepreneur worker” SI embodies the expectations that employees can asymmetrically conflate components (such as values, attitudes, and SIs) of workplace and non-workplace lives (see Bardon et al., 2021).
-In this vein, IS division employees are expected—as creative human beings regardless of work time or the workplace—to interpret work assignments and issues while they draw also from their out work professional culture and personal values which mostly derive from cross-cutting expertise, knowledge, and experience in the information technology (IT) field.
+Specifically, our analysis demonstrates that while the family member SI expressed the division management expectations for employees to obediently conform to prescribed corporate values, the ideal “entrepreneur worker” SI embodies the expectations that employees can asymmetrically conflate components (such as values, attitudes, and SIs) of workplace and non-workplace lives (see Bardon et al., 2021).
+In this vein, IS division employees are expected—as creative human beings regardless of work time or the workplace—to interpret work assignments and issues while they draw also from their out work professional culture and personal values.

 Another empirical contribution of this article is to demonstrate that top-down sense-giving with the “entrepreneur worker” SI occurs in the contexts of power relations.
-We show that a new professional group of new mid-high managers in Bubbly’s IS division, who were previously employed in the hi-tech industry, use their position of power, cultural capital, and corporate materials to disseminate new professional notions of entrepreneurship.
+We show that a new professional group of new mid-high managers in Bubbly’s IS division use their position of power, cultural capital, and corporate materials to disseminate new professional notions of entrepreneurship.
 These new managers are inspired by an external cross-cutting professional culture.
 Thus, we may assume that their bearer and purveyor function in translating entrepreneurship ideas into the IS division exists independently of any concrete corporation that employs them.

 As such, these managers try to influence IS division employees to identify with the “entrepreneur worker” SI by significant managerial mechanisms of neo-normative control which are increasingly promoted by HRM procedures of measurement and feedback.